 Ceiling Medallion — click for a full round-up of favorites

 4 Construction Screws

-When we unboxed our ceiling medallion, we were relieved to find it was made of polyurethane foam and had a plaster-like coating.
+Can I just say how relieved we were to find it was made of polyurethane foam and had a plaster-like coating.
 If you have a real plaster ceiling medallion, this is not the DIY for you.
 Plaster is entirely too heavy for Liquid Nails, and the medallion will fall and smash into a thousand pieces.